wp-plugins/child-theme-configurator/readme.txt

 * Initial release.

 == Upgrade Notice ==
+1.7.9.1 Fixed regression bug in 1.7.9 causing new property menu to fail.
 1.7.9 Fix to autopopulate default additional stylesheets.
 Changes to make Child Theme Configurator more lightweight on the front-end.

 == Override Parent Styles ==